-I’m sharing this with you because I was asked what I thought about the Board of Education in San Francisco considering giving every student an A for this year.
+I’m sharing this with you because I was asked what I thought about the Board of Education in San Francisco considering giving every student an A for the 2019/20 school year.

 Surely, with respect to grades (and every other aspect of student life), the forced transition to online education should not only be taken into consideration, it must be the full focus of everyone involved with the status quo.
 For a wide range of reasons that are easy to imagine, not every child (including hardest workers) and not every educator was able to make a successful transition to online education.
 So, I applaud the discussion and hope that those in charge will arrive at an answer the meets the needs of their students.

 That said, if we are brutally honest, it’s time to reevaluate the entire education system.
 Does k-12 even make sense now?
 What does it mean to be in a grade?
 What does it mean to learn?
 What is school for?
 What is a school season?
 What should day care be?
 Why isn’t school 12 months a year?
 Should a school day be a physical proxy for parents who have to work and can’t spend time watching their children?
 What is the proper balance between subject matter expertise and “age appropriate” social interaction?
 How should kids spend their days to become productive?
 And on and on.